mespino4/smolink/docs/README.md

 To install and run the Smolink client (React) locally, follow these steps:

-1. Navigate to the `react-client` directory:
+1. In a second terminal navigate to the `react-client` directory:

     ```
     cd react-client